 Feeding with a turf fertilizer in fall results in richer and thicker springtime growth along with providing some winter lawn protection.

-Unless your azaleas look to be suffering from malnutrition, don’t fertilize them.
+Unless your deciduous Azalea plants (genus Rhododendron) look to be suffering from malnutrition, don’t fertilize them.

 If they show symptoms of not getting enough nourishment, a light organic compost is a good choice.
 Look for these signs including: